ramortegui/ec_cart/README.md

       iex(n)>:observer.start

-      #And you will see the ec_cart application aside of your app.
+      #And you will see the ex_cart application aside of your app.

 ## TODO